omer-kose/VK-Engine/README.md

 - Compile times are disgustingly long whenever a header file is modified.
 Implement Interface/Implementation split or PIMPL for the Engine class.
 - Setup precompiled headers for the external libraries to boost compilation times again.
 - Realized that static pass idea is simple but too restrictive for multiple reasons.
-Refactor it into something more dynamic and flexible (most likely into Renderers that makes use of passes).
+Refactor it into something more dynamic and flexible.
 - Implement Render or Frame Graphs.
 - Introduce scenes, which I have already done in the thesis code.
 - Refactor scene and mesh loading as well as the material system.